 Some of the bankruptcy judges will usually not sign reaffirmation agreements without holding a hearing.
 If a hearing is held, the debtor, debtor's attorney, and an attorney for the lender will be present.
 In the hearing, the judge will determine whether the reaffirmation agreement is in the best interest of the debtor.
 The judge may ask the attorney for the lender to state, on the record, what will happen if the judge disapproves the reaffirmation agreement.

 If a reaffirmation agreement is not approved, the lender basically has two choices.
 It can either allow the debtor to continue to pay the car payments and drive the car.
 Alternatively, the lender can repossess the car.

-most attorneys state that they will let the debtor continue to drive the
+record, most attorneys state that they will let the debtor continue to

 In most instances, our law firm believes the debtor should not sign a reaffirmation agreement.
 If the debtor has a car that she wants to keep, we usually advise her to file a chapter 13, where she can stretch her car payments over 5 years, and possibly reduce the interest or principal.
 And in a chapter 13, if the debtor cannot make her payments, she has several remedies.

 But if the debtor insists on proceeding to chapter 7, we carefully discuss her situation.
 Sometimes, she will be able to continue driving her car, make her payments, and not sign a reaffirmation agreement.

 If you need additional information regarding keeping your car while in bankruptcy protection, and the consequences of reaffirmation agreements, please contact us for a free initial consultation.